jsbenjamins/gazecode/README.md

 option in the menu of GazeCode.

 This open-source toolbox has been developed by J.S.
 Benjamins, R.S.
 Hessels and I.T.C.
 Hooge.
-Please cite as:
+When you use it, please cite:
 J.S.
 Benjamins, R.S.
 Hessels, I.T.C.
 Hooge (2017).
 GazeCode: an
 open-source toolbox for mobile eye-tracking data analysis.
 Journal of Eye Movement Research.